Eric-McKinney/mint/log.md

 - [x] Restructure test suites (issue 1 from yesterday)

+Notes:
+- I'm heavily considering not restructuring the parser and lexer tests since I don't think I'll add more tests later, but I should probably do at least the parser tests for consistency's sake and the potential that I will add tests

 Issues:

 1. Fork copies the heap, so now each test creates a bunch of unused memory and leaks it